synapse-ai-labs/synapse-api/README.md

 `openapi.json` schema automatically from code and validates the incoming request to the defined parameters or request body.

 ## Key Features
+- Serverless
+- Globally distributed, with data replication across multiple zones, ensuring a high level of availability and resiliency.
+- API-level validation

 ## Get Started